 Free Writing Prospectus or Written Roadshow

-A Free Writing Prospectus or Written Roadshow refers to any written communication that provides an offer to sell securities.
-The different form of written communication may include print, television or radio broadcast, all forms of electronic media, such as audiotapes, videotapes, CD Rom, internet websites, electronic mail, voice mail systems, computer networks etc. In fact, any electronic roadshow that doesn’t associate with a live presentation is considered written communication.
+A Free Writing Prospectus or Written Types of Roadshow refers to any written communication that provides an offer to sell securities.
+The different form of written communication may include print, television or radio broadcast, all forms of electronic media, such as audiotapes, videotapes, CD Rom, internet websites, electronic mail, voice mail systems, computer networks, etc. In fact, any electronic roadshow that doesn’t associate with a live presentation is considered written communication.

 Although written roadshow can be a very strong communication, not everyone is eligible for conducting one.
 The list of such ineligible entities include:

 - Entities that have been blank-check companies during the past 3 years

 - Entities that have been shell companies during the past 3 years

 - Issuers of penny-stocks

 - Companies that have offered to sell penny-stocks during the past 3 years

 - Entities that have delinquency in their Exchange Act reporting